sapped/Authenticated-Full-Stack-Streamlit/README.md

 - copy the .env.template files into new .env files.
 You should change out these default values with the real environment variables you're looking to use
 - you should gitignore your .env files so you aren't sharing any important credentials with the universe

-### To-Do
-- In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
-Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block: